sygnaltech/webflow-util/README.md

 1. Configure the `Embed` code as follows;

-    1. set the `data` attribute to the name you want
+    1. set the `data` attribute to the name you want for your datasource.
+You can have create several different datasources on the same page if you like.

-    1. for the `id`, use whatever *Add Field* item you want, generally `Slug` is the right unique field to use.
+    1. for the `id`, use whatever **Add Field** item you want, generally `Slug` is the best field to use.

-    1. for the Text, use whatever *Add Field* item you want displayed as the text in the SELECT.
+    1. for the Text, use whatever **Add Field** item you want displayed as the text in the SELECT.

-    1. Make the Collection List invisible, if you want it hidden in the designer (this will not affect displayed output)
+    1. Make the Collection List invisible, if you want it hidden in the designer (this will not affect displayed output).
+If you do this, you won't see it anymore in the Webflow designer, but you can select it in the left-side Navigator.

-1. Add a `Select` element in the Webflow designer.
-Apply a `data-source` attribute, specifying your custom source.
+1. Add a `Form` and a `Select` element in the Webflow designer.

+    1. Apply a `data-source` attribute, specifying your custom source.